enockmbaraka/stock_price_prediction/README.md

 - Computationally intensive, especially for large datasets or high-dimensional data.
 - Requires large datasets for effective training, which can be a limitation for some time series problems.

+__Ordinary Differential Equations (ODEs)__

+ODE-based models are a different beast altogether.
+Instead of treating the data as discrete points, they model continuous changes in time, making them especially useful for time series where smooth dynamics are essential (e.g., physical systems, population growth, or epidemiology).
+Neural ODEs combine ODEs with neural networks, offering a flexible yet interpretable framework.

+__Advantages:__

+- Provides a continuous perspective on time, which is valuable for smooth or physics-inspired time series.
+- More interpretable in scientific contexts, connecting directly to underlying processes.

+__Disadvantages:__

+Computationally intensive to solve, especially for stiff ODEs.
+Requires domain knowledge for meaningful parameterization.

 ### Hyperparameter Tuning